3. SW4RM Protocol Specification¶

 Structured Audit Logging:

-- Immutable audit logs with cryptographic integrity verification
+- The system writes immutable audit logs with cryptographic integrity verification.

-- Business process audit trails for compliance requirements
+- The system maintains business process audit trails for compliance requirements.

-- Log retention policies with automated archival to cold storage
+- The system enforces log retention policies with automated archival to cold storage.

 Observability Configuration: